Skip to content

 \[\begin{array}{lll} \mathbb{P}(M_t \ge a) &=& \mathbb{P}(M_t \ge a, W_t \ge a) + \mathbb{P}(M_t \ge a, W_t < a)\\ &=& \mathbb{P}(W_t \ge a) + \mathbb{P}(W_t > a)\\ &=& 2\mathbb{P}(W_t \ge a) \quad \square\end{array}\]

-3. Explicit Formula
+Explicit Formula for the Maximum

 Since \(W_t \sim \mathcal{N}(0, t)\):